smalls0098/gobley/README.md

 don't have to know all the details of the bindgen.
 Still, you can directly use this bindgen if you have more complicated build system.

-The minimum Rust version required to install `uniffi_bindgen_kotlin_multiplatform` is `1.72`.
+The minimum Rust version required to install `gobley-uniffi-bindgen` is `1.72`.
 Newer Rust versions should also work fine.
 The source code of the bindgen for Kotlin Multiplatform is in [`bindgen`](./bindgen).
 See comments in [`bindgen/src/main.rs`](./bindgen/src/main.rs) or [`BuildBindingsTask.kt`](./build-logic/gradle-plugin/src/main/kotlin/io/gitlab/trixnity/gradle/uniffi/tasks/BuildBindingsTask.kt)